Innovations AI 3D Printed Pallets

 - Innovations lead to better inventory management, reducing excess stock and waste.

-- Resistance to change can hinder adoption; addressing concerns is crucial for success.
+- Resistance to change from employees can hinder adoption; addressing these concerns is crucial for success.

 - Integration with legacy systems may present technical difficulties that require expert support.